-I have valued the policy liabilities of [the Company] for its [consolidated] balance sheet at [31 December xxxx] and their change in the statement of income for the year then ended in accordance with accepted actuarial practice, including selection of appropriate assumptions and methods.
+I have valued the policy liabilities [and reinsurance recoverables] of [the Company] for its [consolidated] balance sheet at [31 December XXXX] and their change in the statement of income for the year then ended in accordance with accepted actuarial practice in Canada including selection of appropriate assumptions and methods.

-In my opinion, the amount of policy liabilities makes appropriate provision for all policyholder obligations and the [consolidated] financial statements fairly present the results of the valuation.
+In my opinion, the amount of policy liabilities [net of reinsurance recoverables], makes appropriate provision for all policy obligations and the [consolidated] financial statements fairly present the results of the valuation.

-[Montréal, Québec] [Report date] [Mary F. Roe]
+[Montréal, Québec] [Mary F. Roe] [Report date] Fellow, Canadian Institute of Actuaries

-Fellow, Canadian Institute of Actuaries
+The language in square brackets is variable and other language may be adjusted to conform to interim financial statements and to the terminology and presentation in the financial statements.

-- The language in square brackets is variable and other language may be adjusted to conform to interim financial statements and to the terminology and presentation in the financial statements. - An auditor's report usually accompanies the financial statements.
+An auditor's report usually accompanies the financial statements.
 Uniformity of common features in the two reports will avoid confusion to readers of the financial statements.
 Those common features include: